Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/deploy/Deploy-with-Azure-PowerShell.md

 weight: 40
 ---

+{{< hint type=Important >}}
+Updating from a preview version is not supported.
+If you deployed a preview version, please proceed with [Cleaning Up Preview Version Deployment](../Cleaning-Up-Preview-Version-Deployment) before continuing.
+{{< /hint >}}

 ## 1. Parameter configuration

 To start, you can either download a copy of the parameter file or clone/fork the repository.

 - [alzArm.param.json](https://github.com/azure/azure-monitor-baseline-alerts/blob/main/patterns/alz/alzArm.param.json)

-The following changes apply to all scenarios, whether you are aligned or unaligned with ALZ, have a single management group, deploying on a clean environment (greenfield) or updating existing deployment (brownfiled).
+The following changes apply to all scenarios, whether you are aligned or unaligned with ALZ or have a single management group.

 - Change the value of _enterpriseScaleCompanyPrefix_ to the management group where you wish to deploy the policies and the initiatives.
 This is usually the so called "pseudo root management group", e.g. in [ALZ terminology](https://learn.microsoft.com/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups), this would be the so called "Intermediate Root Management Group" (directly beneath the "Tenant Root Group").
 - Change the value of _ALZMonitorResourceGroupName_ to the name of the resource group where the activity logs, resource health alerts, actions groups and alert processing rules will be deployed in.